patrick-callum-oconnell/pop_based_inc_learning/README.md

 This used to be a Python-driven program, but I've since converted it to C for speed.

+It takes a MAXSAT problem and over a specified number of maximum iterations (also stopping if max fitness has been reached) it finds what should be close to the optimal solution.

 This can be compiled with "gcc pbil_c.c c_helper_functions.c dependencies.c -o "output"", where "output" is the desired name for the resultant executable.

 Command line arguments: